Five reasons to volunteer in our shops

 Volunteering in our shops is easy and flexible.
 Most shops just ask you to do a regular four hours per week.

-We have 127 charity shops across the UK that are run entirely by our volunteers.
+We have over 100 charity shops across the UK that are run with volunteers.
 As a volunteer you can help to create eye-catching window displays and even give upcycling a go.

 We’re always on the lookout for talented people who can help us stand out from the competition.
 It’s a great way to meet people and learn new skills.